weikaih04/Foundation3DDet/README.md

 ### ScanNet200

-We provide the scripts to reproduce our ScanNet200 results in supplementray.
+We also provide the code to reproduce our ScanNet200 results in supplementray.
 Note that it will take longer time since we need to chunk the classes.

 ```bash